g-r-a-v-e-l-y/g-r-a-v-e-l-y.github.io/content/posts/2008/2008-02-18-Syn-Phishus.md

 > **Baked not Fired: Performing an Unauthorized Phishing Awareness Exercise**
 > _Syn Phishus_
 >
-> This talk will illustrate ~how, without~ getting fired, to perform an unauthorized internal phishing exercise within a large corporation ~to raise security awareness and demonstrate why processes need to change~.
-The phishing attack was orchestrated ~to allow incidence response~ to quickly determine the author ~and support the forensic investigation that followed~. _Phishing is easy_; ~this is how to stand up and rock the boat hard while remaining on board~.
+> This talk will illustrate how, without getting fired, to perform an unauthorized internal phishing exercise within a large corporation to raise security awareness and demonstrate why processes need to change.
+The phishing attack was orchestrated to allow incidence response to quickly determine the author and support the forensic investigation that followed. _Phishing is easy_; this is how to stand up and rock the boat hard while remaining on board.

-Emphasis mine.

-Phishing is easy to do. ~An insider~ Anyone can perfect the timing, presentation, and content enough to fool the people in the cubes on either side of you.
+Phishing is easy to do. ~~An insider~~ Anyone can perfect the timing, presentation, and content enough to fool the people in the cubes on either side of you.
 But that doesn’t prove anything.
 It is a basic violation of the simple trust we all place in e-mail and the only things keeping you smart folks from falling for it is how poorly it is usually done, and your tinfoil hats.

 [Public research suggests that](http://www.scientis.com/Security/Phishing.html) it is hard to pin down the percentage of recipients that will download and execute malware delivered to look like corporate communications but it is somewhere between 5% and 30%.
 If I was in corporate communications I would be disheartened – that is the same cohort that actually skims corporate communications.